Daniel-Burbridge-Developer/unstable-curios/README.md

 UnstableCurios is a web application where users can:

-- **Collect Cards:** Each user has a personal collection of cards.
+- **Collect Things:** Each user has a personal collection of things.
-- **Manage Friendships:** Users can add friends and view their friends' card collections.
+- **Manage Friendships:** Users can add friends and view their friends' collections.
-- **Request Trades:** Users can send and receive trade requests to exchange cards.
+- **Request Trades:** Users can send and receive trade requests to exchange things.
-- **Cards belong to Collections, which belong to Organizations.**
+- ** belong to Collections, which belong to Organizations.**

 ## 2. Tech Stack